ExtremeAddons/extreme_pbr_docs/docs/installation.rst

 New Installation (4.1.100 and up)
 ===================================

+.. admonition:: Video Tutorial
+    :class: youtube

+        Here you can find the video tutorial for the first installation :ref:`first_installation`

 .. tip::
         To check which version of Extreme PBR you are using, and therefore be sure which guide to follow, you can check the version of the addon in 2 ways: